Northern Kenya Improved Grasslands ProjectHB

 Area: 2 million hectares

 In many of Kenya’s rural lands, wildlife and people coexist in a delicate, historical balance—sharing the resources that feed them as well as Kenya’s tourism and livestock economies.
-Here, conservation endures when it also enables communities to secure peace, provide for their families, and reap the benefits that come from caring for shared resources.
-Across northern Kenya’s communal lands, NativeEnergy, The Nature Conservancy, and Northern Rangelands Trust (NRT) launched a first of its kind carbon project that will not only create a sustainable, new income stream for people and community-led conservation efforts, it will also sequester greenhouse gases, make this vulnerable region more resilient to the impacts of climate change and protect wildlife habitat.
+Here, conservation can only endure when it also enables communities to secure peace, provide for their families, and reap the benefits that come from caring for shared resources.
+Across northern Kenya’s communal lands, Native, The Nature Conservancy, and Northern Rangelands Trust (NRT) launched a first of its kind carbon project that will not only create a sustainable, new income stream for people and community-led conservation efforts, it will also sequester greenhouse gases, make this vulnerable region more resilient to the impacts of climate change and protect wildlife habitat.
 This project presents a new solution to the challenges of overgrazing, tensions over scarce land, and frequent droughts by providing revenues to local communities to improve grazing practices.

 This project has also received a “Triple Gold” status under the Climate, Community, and Biodiversity Alliance (CCBA) as it is considered to be likely to provide exceptional benefits to communities, their ability to adapt to climate change, and to enhance biodiversity.
 Over the thirty year project lifetime, the project is anticipated to remove more than 50 million tons of CO2 from the atmosphere.